 - Whether one of the spouses is permitted to stay in the home

-- How you and your spouse will handle debts going forward
+- How you and your spouse will handle debts in the future

 - How bank accounts will be handled